kwaschny/unwanted-twitch/tests/acceptance-tests.md

 4. Shrink the browser viewport to the point where the sidebar collapses.
 - [ ] The corresponding small cover is no longer visible in the sidebar.

-## Test Case: Scrolling is detected in games directory
+## Test Case: Scrolling is detected in categories directory
 1. Open [twitch.tv/directory](https://www.twitch.tv/directory).
 2. Scroll down until new covers are added.
-- [ ] A label named "Hide Game" appears on the top left corner of each cover that was added after scrolling.
+- [ ] A label named "Hide Category" appears on the top left corner of each cover that was added after scrolling.

 ## Test Case: Scrolling is detected in channels directory
 1. Open [twitch.tv/directory/all](https://www.twitch.tv/directory/all).